ChanduBlaze/Text-Classification-with-Movie-Reviews/README.md

 Hidden Layer: A Dense layer with 16 units and a ReLU activation function to learn non-linear patterns.

-Output Layer: A Dense layer with 1 unit (no activation, outputs raw logits) to predict the final binary sentiment.
+Output Layer: A Dense layer with 1 unit (no activation, outputs raw logits) to predict the final binary classification.

 Dataset
 Trained on the IMDB Reviews Dataset via tensorflow_datasets.